facebookresearch/baspacho/README.md

 `-DBASPACHO_USE_CUBLAS=0` to disable in build.
 May have to add `-DCMAKE_CUDA_COMPILER=/usr/local/cuda/bin/nvcc` to allow build to find the cuda compiler.
+The Cuda architectures can be specified with e.g. `-DBASPACHO_CUDA_ARCHS="60;70;75"`, which also supports the options 'detect' (default) which detects the installed GPU arch, and 'torch' which fills in the architectures supported by PyTorch and >=60 (see below).

 ### Blas
 The library used is specified in the CMake variable BLA_VENDOR,